owncloud/web/docs/extension-system/_index.md

 The globally available extension registry provided by the ownCloud Web runtime can be used to both register and query extensions.
 All extensions which are being made available via an `app` get registered in the extension registry automatically.
-In your custom application code you can then query any of the available extensions by providing a `type` string and optionally a list of `scopes`.
+In your custom application code you can then query any of the available extensions by providing a `type` string and optionally a list of `extensionPointIds`.
 Throughout the ownCloud Web platform and most prominently also in the `files` app we have defined some extension points which automatically use certain extensions, see the
 `Extension Points` section below.